JuaniLlaberia/TechWorld/README.md

  - Implemented a variety of React design patterns for the development of this application (e.g. Compound components, render props, etc.).
  - Used a system based on **custom hooks** and **react query** to handle all client side async operation.
  - Modern and responsive design using **Tailwind CSS**.
+ - Smooth infinite scrolling to handle API pagination in the client side.

 ## Technologies
 #### Front-End